Monitoring the safety of sunbeds and tanning booths

 - having procedures around not providing sunbed services to those aged under 18 years.
 This may include taking copies of supplied client identification supplied or recording information on the client’s card (such as passport or drivers licence number).

-For sunbed operators
+Documents for sunbed operators

-- Draft Revised Guidelines for operators of UV tanning lamps (EMF Services 2013)
+- Draft Revised Guidelines for operators of UV tanning lamps (EMF Services 2013).

 Links

-- EMF Services
+- EMF Services.

-- Melanoma New Zealand
+- Melanoma New Zealand.